 The counterbalance is higher management intensity:

-- More frequent tenant turnover and voids
+- More frequent tenant turnover and void periods between rooms

-- Greater landlord obligations under HMO licensing
+- Stricter landlord obligations under HMO licensing

-- More complex tenancy arrangements
+- More complex tenancy arrangements and deposit handling

 Property Management for Gibraltar HMOs